FEISystems/ms-macwis-prototype/README.md

 This model was designed to optimize flexibility, creativity, and productivity.
 Our PO, Hatem Ghafir, was responsible for building and managing the Product Backlog and had the authority and overall responsibility for delivering the project.

-Our Scrum Master (Agile Coach), James Tan, ensured that the Scrum Team adhered to the principles, practices, and rules that make Agile methodology so successful by developing clear lines of escalation within the organization and engaging stakeholders.
+Our Agile Coach, James Tan, ensured that the Scrum Team adhered to the principles, practices, and rules that make Agile methodology so successful by developing clear lines of escalation within the organization and engaging stakeholders.

 Our team, which was self-organizing and cross-functional for optimized efficiency and effectiveness, included the following focus areas: